 Show the couple what you do/how you do it.
 Find out what they want to accomplish, how many shots they want, what important things they want to be captured, and how they will use the shots (for prints, etc.).
 If you’re going to charge them for the event, make sure you agree on a price.

 Take pictures of rings, the backs of dresses, shoes, flowers, table settings, menus, and other things.
 These help add more depth to the album as a whole.
-At a newsstand, look through a wedding magazine to get some ideas.
+At a newsstand, look through a Wedding in Las Vegas magazine to get some ideas.

 Get a second camera for the day by begging, borrowing, hiring, or stealing, and set it up with a different lens.
 I try to take pictures with one wide-angle lens and one long lens.
 The wide-angle lens is great for candid shots and tight spaces, especially before the ceremony when people are getting ready (it can be handy to have something as large as 200mm if you can get your hands on one; I use a 70-200mm).

 The good idea is to have a second photographer.
 It means that people won’t have to move around during the ceremony and speeches.
-It also means that one photographer can take formal pictures while the other takes pictures of people being themselves.
+We also mean that one photographer can take formal pictures while the other takes pictures of people being themselves.
 It also takes some of the pressure off you to be “the one” who gets every shot.